peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 Note that for this documentation, the grep output has had the sequences line wrapped at 80 characters.

-We see this sample had eight unique sequences accepted, all matched the ITS1 HMM (happily none match the synthetic controls).
+We see this sample had eight unique sequences accepted, happily none of which match the synthetic controls.
 The most common had MD5 checksum ``2e4f0ed53888ed39a2aee6d6d8e02206`` and was seen in 2271 reads.

 You could easily find out which other samples had this unique sequence using the command line search tool ``grep`` as follows: